 Shareholders chargeable to UK corporation tax must include all chargeable gains realised on the disposal of Shares in their taxable profits.
-The amount chargeable will be reduced by an indexation allowance.

 Special provisions apply to a UK corporate Shareholder which invests in a bond fund (see above).
-Where this is the case, the corporate Shareholder's Shares in the Sub-fund are treated for tax purposes as rights under a creditor loan relationship.
+Where this is the case, the corporate Shareholder's Shares in the Subfund are treated for tax purposes as rights under a creditor loan relationship.
 This means that the increase or decrease in value of the Shares during each accounting period of the corporate Shareholder is treated as a loan relationship credit or debit, as appropriate and constitutes income (as opposed to a capital gain) for tax purposes and, as such, is taxed in the year that it arises.